Calculatorbudy Official Logo

 • Color Transitions: If you are painting a light color (like pale yellow) over a dark color (like navy blue), or vice versa, standard coverage rates may not apply.
 You might need three coats instead of two to achieve full opacity, effectively increasing your paint requirement by 50%.

 • Application Tools: Using a high-quality roller with the correct nap size ensures even distribution.
-A thick nap (3/4 inch) used on a smooth wall will deposit too much paint, wasting material, while a thin nap on a rough wall won't provide adequate coverage.
-Spraying paint is the fastest method but inevitably leads to "overspray," wasting about 20% of the material into the air.
+A thick nap (3/4 inch) used on a smooth wall will deposit too much paint, wasting material, while a thin nap on a rough wall will not provide adequate coverage.
+Spraying paint is the fastest method but inevitably leads to overspray, wasting about 20% of the material into the air.

 Choosing the Right Paint Finish (Sheen)